College of Veterinary Medicine

 Subject to a special ruling by the Faculty, failure in two courses or failure to obtain a weighted average of 60% constitutes failure for the session.
 The student may be permitted to repeat the entire year or be Required to Discontinue at the discretion of the Faculty.

-The Faculty may require an individual to withdraw from the program for reasons other than academic if it is considered in the best interests of the individual or the College.
+The Faculty may require an individual to withdraw from the program for non-academic or professional reasons, particularly if it is considered in the best interests of the individual or the College.

 See the Examinations & Grading section for a full explanation of the grading system and the literal descriptors associated with percentage scores.

 Appeals of evaluation, grading, and academic standing are governed by university-wide council regulations.